-When using data collected to target mortgage leads, it is important to understand the type of data with which you are dealing.
+When using data collected to target and provide mortgage marketing to leads, it is important to understand the type of data with which you are dealing.
 This will ensure that your mortgage marketing is being communicated correctly.
 Following are the three major types of data, which involve varying sources and interactions:

 First-party data – In its broadest terms, first-party data is data that has been collected by a person or company itself, usually through a direct interaction.
 This information can include points such as name, address, email and phone number.
 First-party data is generally considered to be the most accurate and reliable data type, and it is often free due to the collection method.